Skip Navigation

 Does Personal Bankruptcy Necessarily Mean the Loss of Material Assets?

 Not necessarily.
 At Bernier & Associates, we can help you solve your over-indebtedness problem through solutions such as personal bankruptcy or a consumer proposal.
-In many cases, it is possible to keep your car and your home during bankruptcy.
+In many cases, keeping your car and your home during bankruptcy is possible.

 For more information on the conditions under which you can keep some of your material assets in a bankruptcy situation, consult our blog.